angelstudio/FindSurface-HoloLensDemo-UWP/README.md

 higher_error(distance) = normal_error(distance) + c
 ````

-The app calculates a concrete value of the *a priori* error according to the distance and the error level that users set.
+The app calculates a value of the *a priori* error according to the distance and the error level that users set.